mkmark/v2ray-config-python/README.md

 # v2ray-config-python

-python dataclass definition of v2ray config with serialization/deserialization, following pep8 compliance
+python dataclass definition of v2ray/xray config with serialization/deserialization, following pep8 compliance

-- NOT complete, and will not be complete due to lack of necessity
+- NOT complete, and will not be complete due to lack motivation for now
 - NO docs, the project is a direct dirty translation of the original go types.
 If you wonder where to look for certain config settings, search/read the go code.
-- half automatic half manually generated
+- half automatic half manually generated (much better than manual typing, same hard to maintain in the long term)
-- support both v4 and v5
+- support v2ray v4 and v5, xray
 - reveal lots of hidden stuff not recorded in official document...

 last generated on 20240705